sharetribe/sharetribe/README.md

 ## Known issues

-See http://github.com/sharetribe/sharetribe/issues and please report any issues you find
+See http://github.com/sharetribe/sharetribe/issues and please report any issues you find.

 ## Developer docs